This content originally appeared in Powerful Relationships Through Meaningful Moments

 Throughout the journey mapping exercise, we found that the biggest intangible benefit was the collaboration between all parties involved in the process.
 Often these parties have never worked together to solve a widespread problem and the journey mapping exercise provided that opportunity.

-This collaborative approach to designing Supporter Journeys is even more important in nonprofit organisations who are often more stretched for resources than their commercial counterparts.
+This collaborative approach to designing Supporter Journeys is even more important in nonprofit organisations that are often more stretched for resources than their commercial counterparts.

 Supporter journeys are often a completely new way of thinking about communicating with your supporters.
 I would say don’t be hasty about setting up your journeys.